spacotto/42-notes/Using Temporary Variables with Pointers to Save Values in C.md

 ```

 We calculate the division and modulo results and store them temporarily.
 Why?
-Because once we change *a, we might lose the original value needed for the % operation.
+Because once we change `*a`, we might lose the original value needed for the `%` operation.

 3. Overwriting the Original Values: